KernelTuner/kernel_launcher/_sources/env_vars.rst.txt

    * - **KERNEL_LAUNCHER_CAPTURE**
      - ``_``

-     - Kernels for which a tuning specification will be exported on the first call to the kernel.
+     - Kernels for which a tuning specification will be captured.
        The value should a comma-seperated list of kernel names.
        Additionally, an ``*`` can be used as a wild card.